 Soap bubbles aren’t just fun to play with, but they’re also quite visually engaging.
-If you’ve always wanted to photograph their soapy psychedelic swirls, we’ll show you how to achieve awesome bubble photography in this article.
+Have you always wanted to photograph their soapy psychedelic swirls?
+We’ll show you how to achieve awesome soap bubble photography results.

 So how do you photograph soap bubbles?
 Don’t worry, taking pictures of bubbles is surprisingly easy.
 And since you get to be like a kid again, you’ll inevitably enjoy this project.

 To be successful in bubble photography, you’ll have to learn how to make strong soap bubbles.
-Although you’re free to use regular soap, it’s highly likely that its bubbles will quickly burst while you’re shooting.
+You’re free to use regular soap.
+However, it’s highly likely that its bubbles will quickly burst while you’re shooting.
 To improve the lifespan of your sphere, you’ll need to create your own soap solution for the project.

 First, add two tablespoons of liquid soap (hand soap or dishwashing liquid) into a half cup of water.
 Next, mix glycerine into the container and leave it for a few hours.
 Glycerine is what gives the bubbles strength and makes them last longer.
 You can usually purchase it at local drug stores or even cake shops.

 Alternatively, you can also buy a small bottle of bubble solution.
 They’re available in your favourite supermarket’s toy aisle.
 And they last just as long as your home-made solution.
 If you can’t find separate bottles, get a bubble toy and use the liquid inside it, instead.

 8. Set up a Desktop Studio

-For consistent results, you’ll need to set up a little studio indoors for your bubble photography.
+For consistent results, you’ll need to set up a little studio indoors.
 The good thing is you don’t necessarily have to buy top-notch professional equipment to do it.
 In fact, all you need is a table, a tripod, a background, and a light source.

 First, arrange your table next to a wall.
 Then, tape your background (preferably black construction paper or cloth) against the wall and let it roll over the counter.
 Now, all you have to do is place a tripod in front of your set-up, and you’re done.
-Check our article on shooting with minimal gear for some tips.
+Check out our article on shooting with minimal gear for some tips.